lalanza808/owntracks-aws-slt/README.md

 ## Usage

 The application works by looping through the `devices` specified in `config.py`.
+Each device gets generated a unique route and view associated with the device's secret token.
+The secret route is used on your devices: https://xxxxxxxxxx.execute-api.us-west-2.amazonaws.com/live/device/TOKEN

+When a device POSTs to the endpoint the location data payload gets converted into CSV and stored into the data paths, and also gets stored as JSON to a `$DEVICE-status.json` file which can be retrieved for a "current" look into the device's location; the last reported location data.

-The first one is generated on your behalf, but feel free to substitute it's values with your own.
-If you want multiple devices, append another device to the dictionary in the config.
+The first device is auto-generated, but feel free to substitute it's values with your own.
+If you want multiple devices, append another device to the dictionary in the config with a new secret token.

 You'll have to configure each device that you want to report in.
 Find a way to share the deployed API Gateway endpoint, the device name, and device secret token with each of your devices.
 Dial the values into the app by accessing the settings.